xenforo-ltd/docs/docs/scotchbox.md

 	git clone https://github.com/scotch-io/scotch-box /Users/{username}/MyServer
 	```

-1. Once the clone process is complete, run the following commands:
+1. Once the clone process is complete, download this custom **Vagrantfile** and overwrite the Vagrantfile that has been created at */Users/{username}/MyServer/Vagrantfile: [Download custom Vagrantfile](files/scotchbox/Vagrantfile).

+1. When the custom Vagrantfile is in place, run the following commands:

 	```
 	cd /Users/{username}/MyServer